 It’s time to go live, but going live with a solid setup is only a small part of the streaming experience.
-For streaming Dungeons & Dragons, there are a few things to keep in mind to facilitate growth and gather an audience that will keep coming back for more.
+When learning how to stream Dungeons & Dragons, there are a few things to keep in mind to facilitate growth and gather an audience that will keep coming back for more.

 Keep Things Consistent

 Find a time that works for all of your players and stick to that time.
 If you can’t play weekly, consider twice a month, or monthly instead: this will give the DM additional time to prepare for the show, too.
 Set a tone for the game and the world you’re playing in, and work hard with the players to keep that tone and atmosphere as consistent as possible.

 Keep Things Professional

-Solidify rules on what’s appropriate conversation during the livestream.
+Solidify rules on what’s appropriate conversation during the live stream.
 Will there be restrictions on profanity or on difficult topics?
-Both in-character and out-of-character conversation may need boundaries.
+Both in-character and out-of-character conversations may need boundaries.
 If players have disagreements, encourage them to wait until the stream is over to discuss them so that the issues don’t disrupt the show.